Shoaib4314/genlayer-community/README.md

-# genlayer-community
+# GenLayer Community Work

-A collection of my GenLayer community work, including educational threads, user onboarding support, developer engagement, and awareness content aimed at ecosystem growth.
+This repository documents my contributions to the GenLayer ecosystem, including community engagement, educational content, and onboarding support.

+See `contributions.md` for full details.